zak-45/WLEDLipSync/README.md

 ```
 13/12/2024
 This is a BETA release.
 Tested on Win / Linux.
 All main features there.
-Portable version give you flexibility and nothing installed into your OS.
 No python installation required.
+Portable version provide you flexibility with nothing installed into your OS.
 ```

 ## WLEDLipSync